bolinfest/arcanist-lint-test/README.md

 this out.
 The file to be linted is `example.txt`:

 ```
-i start with a lowercase letter and do not end with a full stop.
+i start with a lowercase letter and do not end with a full stop
 ```

 `CapitalizeLineLinter` is a hardcoded lint to capitalize the first line while